WebAssembly/spec/proposals/bulk-memory-operations/Overview.md

 would be initialized out-of-bounds, then the memory or table instance is not modified.

-This behavior is changed in the bulk memory proposal.
+This behavior is changed in the bulk memory proposal:

 Each active segment is initialized in module-definition order.
-For each segment, each byte in the data segment is copied into the memory, in order of lowest to highest addresses.
-If, for a given byte, the copy is out-of-bounds, instantiation fails and no further bytes in this segment nor further segments are copied.
-Bytes written before this point stay written.

-The behavior of element segment initialization is changed similarly, with the difference that elements are copied from element segments into tables, instead of bytes being copied from data segments into memories.
+For each segment, if reading the source or writing the destination would go out of bounds, then instantiation fails at that point.
+Data that had already been written for previous (in-bounds) segments stays written.

 ### `memory.init` instruction